Data integration guidance for Dynamics 365 Talent

 Checking the status of an import/export operation.

-The DMF Package REST API is fully supported in Dynamics 365 for Talent (Core HR).
+The DMF Package REST API is fully supported in Talent: Core HR.

 Azure SQL DB (BYOD)